gaborbernat/bernat-tech/content/posts/type-hints/index.md

         return key
 ```

-However, once you run a type linter check on this you'll find:
+However, once you run a type linter check on this, you'll find:

 ```bash
 test.py:12: error: Argument 1 of "func" incompatible with supertype "A" test.py:17: error: Argument 1 of "func" incompatible with supertype "A"
 ```

-The reason for this is that arguments to classes are contravariant.
+The reason for this is that arguments to classes are contra-variant.
 This translates in on scientific terms in your
 derived class you **must** handle all types from your parents.
 However, you may add additional types too.
 That is even
-in the function arguments you can only extend what you cover, but not to constrain it in any way:
+in the function arguments; you can only extend what you cover, but not to constrain it in any way:

 ```python
 from abc import ABCMeta, abstractmethod